etf2l/rules/docs/general-2.md

 You are permitted to change your nickname once every 6 months.

-To change your nickname you must contact League Admins on [[ETF2L’s Discord server](https://discord.etf2l.org/)] and not be rostered in a team actively playing an ongoing competition.
+To change your nickname you must contact League Admins on [[ETF2L’s Discord server](https://discord.etf2l.org/)].

 Note: Nicknames must be at least 2 characters long and some characters are not allowed.